The Energy Regulation and Markets Review: Poland

 - has been convicted of any offence or tax offence relating to the economic activity conducted by the company;

-- is not registered for paying value added tax; and
+- is not registered for paying value added tax; or

 Moreover, the President will only issue a licence to an applicant that has the financial resources and technical capacity to guarantee proper performance of the licensed activity and ensures the employment of individuals with appropriate professional competence.